mlabs-haskell/lambda-buffers/docs/catalyst10-reports/milestone-5.md

 - [x] We will publish a fully documented scaffold project that demonstrates how LambdaBuffers is used in Cardano dApp projects.

   - The fully documented scaffold project that demonstrates how LambdaBuffers is used in Cardano dApp projects is in the [lambda-buffers-for-cardano](https://github.com/mlabs-haskell/lambda-buffers-for-cardano/) repository.

-- [x] Link to final closeout report

-  - This is the final closeout report

 - [x] Link to final closeout video